Tech500/Heating-System-Monitor/README.md

 ## Usage

-Once set up, the master device will detect heating system activity and send a signal to the slave device via ESP-NOW.
-The slave device will then send BME280data to the Master; which, will send lastest updated project data in the form of key and value --in the form of a String, named "data" to Google Apps Script web app, which logs the event to the Monthly; perpetual, Google Sheet.
+Once set up, the master device cor-ordinates slave data and will detect heating system activity and send a signal to the slave devices via ESP-NOW.
+BME280 slave device will then send BME280data to the Master; which, will send lastest updated project data in the form of key and value --in the form of a String, named "data" to Google Apps Script web app, which logs the event to the Monthly; perpetual, Google Sheet.
 You can monitor heating activity in real-time by viewing the Google Sheet.